repicao/DA_FT_Extra_Week10/Week_10/Day1/Welcome to the Spotify Project!.md

-# Welcome to the Spotify Project!

-After reading the Gnod Project Introduction, you are now ready to develop the product that Jane, the CTO of Gnod, asked you to create.
-You will present it on Friday, where it will be live-tested to assess how good your song recommendations are!

----

-## Instructions

-### DAY 1:
-**Objective:**
-- Install necessary libraries and create a Spotify developer account (if not done).
-- Create a DataFrame with the top 100 songs and respective artists by scraping the website [Billboard Hot 100](https://www.billboard.com/charts/hot-100/).
-  - The DataFrame should have 2 columns: `song_title`, `artist`.
-- Using the `Spotipy` library, create a DataFrame storing the `audio_features` of at least 1000 songs.
-  - The more diverse your playlist, the better the end result will be!

-### DAY 2:
-**Objective:**
-- Create a Python program that takes a user input, checks if it is present in your scraped DataFrame.
-  - If it is, it recommends a random song from the DataFrame.
-  - If it’s not, it prints: `Sorry, your song is not popular`.
-  - *Important note*: For now, you will not use the DataFrame of audio features you created yesterday.

-### DAY 3:
-**Objective:**
-- Using one of the Unsupervised Learning Algorithms that we have covered, create a model using the audio features DataFrame you created on Tuesday.

-### DAY 4:
-**Objective:**
-- Finalize the project: Your final program should check if a song is present in your scraped `billboard_hot100` DataFrame.
-  - If it is, it should recommend a random song from that DataFrame.
-  - If not, it should recommend a song based on musical similarity.

----

-Good luck!
+Welcome to the Spotify Project! 🎵

+After reading the Gnoosic Project Introduction, you are now ready to develop the new music recommendation system that Jane, the CTO of Gnoosic, asked you to create.

+This interactive music recommender will be tested live on Friday, where we will assess how well your song recommendations match user preferences! 🚀

+Instructions

+DAY 1: Collecting Data 📊
+Objective:
+1️⃣ Scrape trending songs:

+Scrape the Billboard Hot 100 (Billboard Charts) to collect the top 100 songs and respective artists.
+Store this in a DataFrame with the columns:
+"song_title" and "artist"
+These songs will form a "Trending" category that users can choose from.

+2️⃣ Gather audio features:

+Explore the dataset that is provided to you, making sure you understand what each column means.
+Keep in mind that this knowledge will be precious for the machine learning part!

+DAY 2: Basic Recommendation System Setup 🤖
+Objective:
+1️⃣ User Song Type Selection (Basic Recommender Prototype)

+Create a program where the user can input a music type rather than a specific song.
+The user can choose from:
+"High Energy", "Chill Vibes", "Rock", "Trending Now", etc.
+For now, if the user selects "Trending Now," return a random popular song from the Billboard Hot 100 DataFrame.
+If they select another type, simply acknowledge their selection (without returning a song yet).

+DAY 3: Clustering Songs for Personalized Recommendations 🎧
+Objective:
+1️⃣ Cluster songs based on their musical characteristics

+Use unsupervised learning (e.g., K-Means, DBSCAN, Hierarchical Clustering) to group similar songs.
+Identify 5 to 20 natural clusters in your dataset based on audio features.
+Assign a cluster ID to each song in the dataset.
+2️⃣ Label the Clusters (Genre & Mood-Based Categorization)

+Explore each cluster and assign a descriptive label (e.g., "Rock", "High Energy", "Chill Vibes").
+These labels will be used so that when a user selects a music type, they get a song from that cluster.

+DAY 4: Finalizing the Music Recommender 🔥
+Objective:
+1️⃣ Final Song Recommendation System

+The program should now recommend a song based on the user’s chosen music type:
+If the user selects "Trending Now", return a random trending song from the Billboard Hot 100 list.
+If they select another category (e.g., "Chill Vibes", "Rock", "High Energy"), return a random song from the corresponding cluster.
+2️⃣ Live Testing & Presentation

+Be ready to demo your system on Friday to Jane and the team.
+Explain your clustering strategy and how you labeled the clusters.